mtb-za/says-who/content/session_reports/troubleshooters1.md

 ---

 I recently ran a one-shot of The Troubleshooters - an alternative 1960s with campy evil shadow organisations and artwork inspired by the Franco-Belgian bédé.
 I have run a few one-shots of this in the past, and have generally had fun with them.
-This time, I picked the officially released _Fabulous!_ quickplay scenario.
+This time, I picked the officially released _Fabulous!_ quick-play scenario, available [here](https://helmgast.se/the-troubleshooters/the-troubleshooters-archive), along with some others.
 I am not going to split out the experience of refereeing this as much as I do in the Dracula Dossier session reports.
 This will also act as something of a review of the quickplay scenario, which I feel has some issues to be aware of.
 Spoilers ahead, should you be interested in playing this for yourself.

 ## From Here Be Spoilers